 Having something to work towards is essential for keeping us motivated and ensure we actually get those important things done.
 Though it’s likely that you’re still aiming to achieve certain goals if you’re working during this time (whether from home or from your usual place of work) making a note of these at the beginning of each week and allocating particular goals to be achieved each day will give you something to work towards.
 This will help you to stay focused at a time when it’s more difficult to be productive.

 Though you might be tempted to jot your goals down in your diary to set them in stone, inputting them into a task management app instead will help to keep you on track by reducing the risk of you misplacing your list or putting it down and not looking at it again until a month later.
 In Ayoa, you can set Due Dates and Reminders so nothing gets forgotten.
 You even use visual Progress Indicators to regularly update how much of a task has been completed, which will maintain your motivation up until the point you can click that ‘completed’ button!

 Are you still struggling to adapt to working from home?
 With Ayoa’s Mind Mapping, Task Management, and Instant Messaging software, you can maintain strong communication with your team during this difficult time, giving everyone the tools to manage their work and brainstorm great ideas.
 Being cloud-based and available on various devices, you can also work where and when you need to.
-Try it for free today.
+Try it today.